 Consumers who think they have bad credit should start their car-shopping efforts by getting copies of their credit reports at least a month before even stepping into a dealer's showroom.
 After all, knowing what's in these reports — and making sure all information is correct — can help you keep dishonest car dealers or loan brokers from putting you into worse loans than you deserve.
 If you've ever had a credit card, car loan, student loan, mortgage or other debt, chances are credit bureaus Equifax, Experian and TransUnion each have their own credit report on you.
 But under federal law, they must each give you a free copy of their reports once per year.
 To get your free copies, go to the industry's official AnnualCreditReport.com Web site.
 (Beware of imitators with similar URLs.)
 Carefully check all three bureaus' reports for errors or negative information that's more than 7 years old.
 If you find any problems, AnnualCreditReport.com has online tools to help you correct them.

 As an alternative, look for a nonprofit lender that offers personal loans.
-Capital Good Fund, for instance, offers car loans from $8,000 to $20,000 for residents of Florida and Rhode Island only for the purchase or refinance of a new or used car; while they finance vehicles sold through most dealers, they encourage borrowers to work with dealers like Hertz, Enterprise Car Sales, or others that have high levels of customer satisfaction.
+Capital Good Fund, for instance, offers car loans from $8,000 to $20,000 for residents of Florida, Rhode Island, and Massachusetts only for the purchase or refinance of a new or used car; while they finance vehicles sold through most dealers, they encourage borrowers to shop around and choose a dealer with high levels of customer satisfaction.
 In addition, they offer loans up to $2,000 for a variety of purposes, including the purchase or repair of a vehicle or paying off high-interest debt, to residents of Florida, Rhode Island, and Delaware.
 They are an example of a United States Treasury certified Community Development Financial Institution, or CDFI.
 Look up the nearest CDFI in your area to see if they can help you.